 This Taiwanese manufacturer has emerged as a cheaper offering for budget-friendly smartphones.
 Some of their offerings actually have better benchmark scores than Snapdragon processors in the same price bracket.
 Mediatek also produces high-end chipsets under the brand name Helio.
 Mediatek does not design their own GPUs, they use ARM Mali or PowerVR instead.
 Popular smartphones running on Mediatek include HTC One M9+ (Helio X10), Sony Xperia C4 and Vivo X5 Max Platinum edition (6752 chipset).

 Features exclusively in Samsung devices, though some high-end phones contain Snapdragon SoCs.
 They mostly feature ARM Mali GPUs though some chipsets come with PowerVR.

 NVidia has its own line of powerful SoCs, but they are available on limited devices.
 The Tegra X1, released way back in 2015, features an octa-core CPU with big.LITTLE architecture and a custom Maxwell GPU.
 Tegra runs on Shield Tablets, Nintendo Switch console, and some smart cars.

 The Finished Product

 Although these specs give us a rough idea about the phone’s performance, much depends on how effectively manufacturers are able to make their device components work together as a single unit.
 This involves picking the right hardware, removing bottlenecks, efficient programming, and cutting corners when and where necessary.
 A case in the point is the Apple iPhone, which manages to come out on top in benchmark tests every year, in spite of having seemingly inferior specs to its Android competitors.
-This is also a reason for Qualcomm’s popularity in Android; an SoC built from the scratch as a unit is expected to perform better than an assembled one whose components have been manufactured by different companies.
+This is also a reason for Qualcomm’s popularity in Android; a SoC built from scratch as a unit is expected to perform better than an assembled one whose components have been manufactured by different companies.